dheerajdlalwani/Command-Line-File-Manager/README.md

-# File manager
+# Text Editor

-A simple text file manager made in C. Maybe I will convert this to a note/journal maker.
+A simple text editor I am building in C.

+The user will be able to

+- List all files in a directory
+- Make new files
+- Edit files & save them
+- Delete files